Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Algorithm variants

 \subsection{Discussion}

-We summarise the contributions each variation can bring to our methods in Table \ref{tab:VariationSummary}.
+We summarise the contributions of each variation brings to our methods in Table \ref{tab: VariationSummary} based on numerous experiments that were conducted apart from the ones demonstrated in this section, so the conclusion is generic.
 The second column indicates to which method one variation can be applied.
-There are three aspects one variation can contribute to: the accuracy of the estimates, the training time, and the computational memory required.
+There are three aspects one variation can affect: the accuracy of estimates, the training time and the computational memory required.
 We use {\cmark} and {\xmark} to indicate an improvement and a deterioration respectively.
+If a variation does not significantly impact one of these aspects, the corresponding cell remains blank.

-If there is no obvious change due to the variation, we leave it blank.
-From the table we can see that Variation 1 can improve both accuracy and training time needed, and Variation 3 can help us overcome the memory exhaustion problem without sacrificing the other two aspects.
-Variation 2 improves the computational speed at the expense of accuracy, while the opposite is true for the last three variations.
+From Table \ref{tab: VariationSummary}, we can see that variant 1 and variant 3 can improve the accuracy without prolonging the training time.
+Variant 2 improves the accuracy at the expense of the computational speed, while the opposite is true for variant 4.
+Variation 5 is the only one that helps us overcome the memory exhaustion problem, and compared to the base of Method~II, it also produces narrower bounds differences with shorter running time.
 All variations that can be applied to one method can be used at the same time to combine their effects.

+In addition to these five variants, we also tested a warm-start approach applied to Method~I, where previously trained network is used as the initial network at the next step.
+Since it is a standard method in the field, its impact is detailed in Appendix \ref{app: warm-start}.

-\section{Numerical Results}
+\section{Numerical results}